 Drawing on state-of-the-art work in behavioral psychology and economics, Cass Sunstein, as administrator of the powerful White House Office of Information and Regulatory Affairs (OIRA), quietly helped save the nation billions of dollars while preventing thousands of deaths and countless illnesses and accidents.
 All this was accomplished in part through the extraordinary power of nudges—low-cost, seemingly modest policies that preserve freedom of choice.
 He is co-author of the New York Times bestseller Nudge, named “Best Book of the Year” by the Economist and Financial Times.
 Straightforward, informative, and entertaining, Nudge is about choices—how we make them and how we can make better ones.
-His new book, Simpler: The Future of Government was released recently.
+His latest book is Simpler: The Future of Government.

 Simpler: The Future of Business